Shell Scripting and Automation Basics

 for dir in "${DIRS[@]}"; do if [[ -d "$dir" ]]; then dest="/backups/$(basename "$dir")-$TIMESTAMP" cp -r "$dir" "$dest" echo "Backed up $dir to $dest" else echo "Skipping $dir (not found)" >&2 fidoneThe "${DIRS[@]}" syntax expands the array so that each element is treated as a separate word, even if an element contains spaces.
 The basename command strips the leading path components, turning /var/www/html into just html.

-While loops are useful when you need to read input line by line.
-For example, reading a list of directories from a configuration file:
+While loops are useful when you need to read input line by line, such as processing a configuration file:

 Functions